leah61/Prediction-of-House-Prices-/README.md

 * Overview

 As a Data Scientist, you work for Hass Consulting Company which is a real estate leader with over 25 years of experience.
 You have been tasked to study the factors that affect housing prices using the given information on real estate properties that was collected over the past few months.
-Later onwards, create a model that would allow the company to

 Within your deliverable you are expected to: